LET'S GET STARTED!

 Some children may face learning difficulties.
 One helpful intervention strategy that we learn is the multi-sensory approach.
 Watch this lesson to see how we can use this approach to teach children letters and phonics in a meaningful and engaging way!

-They are so much more than just your captains; they are also your teammates to an incredible experience!
-Who better to share more about your learning journey than our lecturers?
+Who better than to share more with you about your learning journey than our lecturers?

 IMMERSING IN ROLEPLAY